micmejia/bible-dump/AMPC/1 John/1 John 4.md

-There is no fear in love [dread does not exist], but full-grown (complete, perfect) love [^g]turns fear out of doors _and_ expels every trace of terror!
-For fear [^h]brings with it the thought of punishment, and [so] he who is afraid has not reached the full maturity of love [is not yet grown into love's complete perfection].
+There is no fear in love [dread does not exist], but full-grown (complete, perfect) love turns fear out of doors _and_ expels every trace of terror!
+For fear brings with it the thought of punishment, and [so] he who is afraid has not reached the full maturity of love [is not yet grown into love's complete perfection].